zuixjs/cdnjs/CONTRIBUTING.md

 2. Please don't forget to update the version info to the latest stable version in its `package.json`.

 3. Make sure the main file, as known as the `filename` property in `package.json` is correct, different versions may use different filename.

+4. For those libs can use auto-update, you should add [auto-update config](https://github.com/cdnjs/cdnjs#enabling-gitrecommended-or-npm-auto-update) for it, but as the first pull request to add a lib, you should still add its real files, or you won't pass the test.

 ### c. adding a new library